cs-uob/COMS20012/docs/labs/LAB5.md

 * `common/`: code used both by the kernel and user programs, mostly standard C library functions.
 * `design/`: contains design documents describing several OS/161 components.
 * `kern/`: the kernel source code, and the subdirectory where you will spend most of your time.
 * `man/`: the OS/161 man pages appear here.
 The man pages document (or specify) every program, every function in the C library, and every system call.
-You will use the system call man pages for reference in the course of [LAB6](./LAB6.html).
+You will use the system call man pages for reference in the course of [LAB 7](./LAB7.html).
 The man pages are HTML and can be read with any browser.
 * `mk/`: fragments of Makefiles used to build the system.
 * `userland/`: user space libraries and program code.